filiplajszczak/filip.lajszczak.dev/posts/test-driven-development-with-python-revisited.md

 not very diligent reader could notice that his opinions had evolved.
 For those who would like to follow the evolution, I would recommend his [Pycon 2020 talk about mocks](https://youtu.be/rk-f3B-eMkI?t=9).

+As you see I am not following [little style that I started my blog with](obligatory-metablogging-post.html).
+Truthfully, that post was written few years ago before I had that weird idea, but there are more little posts on the way.
+I hope that the gap between conception and completion isn't as wide as it was for this one.